ansys/pyworkbench/doc/source/getting-started/installing/windows.rst

 .. note::

-    The following instructions assume that you have a local installation of STK and a valid license in your machine.
+    The following instructions assume that you have a local installation of Ansys workbench and a valid license in your machine.

 Download artifacts